Dehydration in dogs: vet's guide to symptoms and management

 What's more important is that they get their total water requirement each day.
+Change and top up water bowls regularly, so that there’s always a supply of clean, fresh water available.
+Watch out for bowls getting knocked over or filled with dirt.
 You can get some more advice by reading our guide on how much water your dog should be drinking.
 It's not just drinking less that is a concern with your fur friend, though; excessive thirst in dogs can also be a sign of underlying health problems.

 How do you rehydrate a dog at home?

 If your dog isn't drinking as much as they should and you think they might be dehydrated, you should always visit your veterinarian.
 However, in the meantime, you can try to encourage drinking by flavoring the water with a small amount of cooked meat juices.
 Failing that, you can syringe water into their mouth or try to get them to lap water from your hands.

 How do you rehydrate a dog that won’t drink?